 Redbridge and its bridges

 Located on the tidal estuary of the River Test, and acting as the terminus of the Andover Canal, Redbridge was a considerable trading post for commodities such as coal, timber and corn.
 In addition it was a centre for ship building with many merchant and Royal Navy vessels being constructed here in the 18th and 19th centuries.
 There was a similar depth of water at Redbridge to Southampton so that ships of the time could easily make Redbridge.

 When the canal was first proposed in 1770 there was just one bridge spanning the tidal River Test: a bridge thought to have been built in the 17th century replacing a series of earlier bridges which had replaced a ford.
 The name does not refer to its colour but is derived from “Reed Bridge” after the extensive reed beds just upstream.
-A further bridge was built in the causeway in 1793 (the year before the canal opened) to give boats making for the canal more headroom than available under the medieval structure.
+A further bridge was built in the causeway in 1793 (the year before the canal opened) to give boats making for the canal more headroom and draught than available under the medieval structure.
 It is known as County Bridge as it was paid for by the county.